JingyiChris/exSEEK/README.md

 ```

 > **Note:**
-> * `config/example.yaml`: configuration file with frequently changed parameters, such as file paths and mapping parameters.
+> * `config/example.yaml`: configuration file with frequently adjusted parameters, such as file paths and mapping parameters.
 > * `config/default_config.yaml`: configuration file with additional detailed parameters for each step.
+> * `config/machine_learning.yaml`: configuration file with parameters used for feature selection and classification step.
 > * `data/example/batch_info.txt`: table of batch information.
-> * `data/example/compare_groups.yaml`: configuration file for definition of positive and negative samples.
+> * `data/example/compare_groups.yaml`: table for definition of positive and negative samples.
 > * `data/example/sample_classes.txt`: table of sample labels.
-> * `output/example/`: input matrix of read counts.
+> * `output/example/`: output folder.

----

 ### 1.Index preparing

 exSEEK docker contains a variety of commonly used genomes and annotations.
 Besides of RNA types extracted from GENCODE V27, exSEEK can also analyze rRNA from NCBI refSeq 109, miRNA from miRBase, piRNA from piRNABank, circRNA from circBase, lncRNA and TUCP from mitranscriptome, repeats from UCSC Genome Browser (rmsk) and promoter and enhancer from ChromHMM tracks.
 You can use these `.fa` and `.gtf` files to generate the index you needed:

----

 ### 2.Small RNA-seq mapping

 #### 2.1 Update sequential mapping order

 The default mapping order is set as `rna_types` variable in `config/default_config.yaml`:
 ```yaml
 rna_types: [rRNA, lncRNA, miRNA, mRNA, piRNA, snoRNA, snRNA, srpRNA, tRNA, tucpRNA, Y_RNA]
 ```

-You can change the mapping order by add a `rna_types` variable in `config/${dataset}.yaml`.
+You can change the mapping order by add a `rna_types` variable in `config/example.yaml`.
 For example, add spike-in sequences as the first RNA type:
 ```yaml
 rna_types: [spikein, rRNA, lncRNA, miRNA, mRNA, piRNA, snoRNA, snRNA, srpRNA, tRNA, tucpRNA, Y_RNA]